Jarn/jarn.mkrelease/docs/BLOGPOST.rst

 customer deployments.
 This means that for every update, we have to make proper egg releases of all modified packages.

-Turns out it's quite a bit of work to make a new egg available on a distribution server.
+Turns out it's quite a bit of work to put a new egg on a distribution server!
 After preparing a package for release (update version strings, etc.), we typically have to:

 1. Check in modified files.